rdwatters/wattersio/content/rightpoint.md

 &mdash; Ryan

 P.S.
-Please regard the visual styling of this page as homage rather than infringement of 6.4 of your Terms of Use. :wink:
+Please regard the visual styling of this page as an homage rather than infringement of 6.4 of your Terms of Use. :wink:

 ## Responsibilities
 <a href="https://www.linkedin.com/jobs/view/343546058/" class="see-original" target="_blank" title="See the original job description on LinkedIn.">See Original</a>